lidonation/intersect-product-commitee-nairobi-workshop/docs/paris-workshop.md

 identifying any gaps in the market data informing the vision document, highlighting the need for comprehensive and insightful market intelligence to guide future strategic decisions.

+### Leios: Exploring Layer 1 vs. Layer 2 Implementation

+A significant part of the afternoon discussion focused on Leios and its potential role within the Cardano ecosystem.
+While its potential as a Layer 1 enhancement to increase throughput was acknowledged, several participants raised the question of whether implementing Leios as a Layer 2 solution might offer certain advantages.
+The rationale behind this consideration included the idea that operating Leios as an L2 could allow nodes with varying capacity or resource constraints to choose whether or not to run it.
+Furthermore, it was suggested that an L2 implementation might make it easier to manage and potentially 'ignore' Leios functionality when the increased throughput is not immediately required by the network.
+This perspective highlights the ongoing evaluation of the optimal architectural integration for Leios within the broader Cardano ecosystem.

+### Marketing Cardano: Defining Core Properties

+A focused discussion on marketing strategies took place towards the end of the workshop, involving a dialogue about how to best position Cardano in the coming years.
+Participants considered the three main properties that Cardano should be known for.
+While "decentralization" is a core tenet, there was a suggestion to potentially subsume it under the broader umbrella of "security" for clearer marketing messaging.
+One participant proposed the key attributes of "Secure, Predictable, and Fast" as a concise and impactful way to classify Cardano in the future.

 ## Advancing Cardano's Capabilities